howardc64/mtkHUmrftools/README.md

 tools to decipher and compare MediaTek HeadUnit logo.mrf file

+Note the shell script tools will download as .txt on macOS and Windows.
+Need to remove the .txt extension to use on UNIX/linux/macOS.

 ==== Versions

 0.1	Initial proto dev release (macOS and Linux only, can use easy online free Linux VMs, directions below)